cevdetkilickeser/cevdetkilickeser/README.md

 👋 Hello, I'm Cevdet!

 Welcome to my GitHub profile!
-I am a passionate mobile app developer with a junior level in Kotlin for Android and an ongoing journey into React Native.
+I am a passionate mobile app developer with a junior level in Kotlin for Android.
 Last year I entered the world of technology and found my interest for coding and creating innovative solutions.
 I wake up every day to code a little more and take myself one step further.
 Some nights I can't sleep because of this :)

 🔧 Technologies & Skills:

-Languages: Kotlin, React Native, Python, SQL
+Languages: Kotlin, SQL

-Mobile Development: Android (native), React Native
+Mobile Development: Android (native)

 Database: SQL (basic knowledge)